On some geometric properties of quasi-product production models: Quasi-product production models

-and $\Delta_{ij}$ is the co-factor of the element $f_{ij}$ in the determinant $\Delta$ ($\Delta\neq 0$ is assumed), is said to be the \emph{Allen elasticity of substitution} of the $i$th production factor with respect to the $j$th production factor, where $i,j\in\{1,\ldots,n\}$, $i\neq j$.
-Moreover, $\Delta$ is usually called the \emph{Allen determinant}.
+and $\Delta_{ij}$ is the co-factor of the element $f_{ij}$ in the determinant $\Delta$.
+Notice that the determinant $\Delta$, usually called \emph{Allen determinant}, is assumed to be $\neq 0$.

-We note that in case of two inputs, Hicks elasticity of substitution and Allen elasticity of substitution coincide.
-So $H_{ij}=A_{ij}$ and in this case the indicator is simply called the \emph{elasticity of substitution} between the two factors of production.
+It is worth mentioning that $H_{ij}=A_{ij}$, provided that $n=2$.
+Because of this fact, in case of a production function with only two inputs, both $H_{ij}$ and $A_{ij}$ are called \emph{elasticity of substitution} between the two inputs.
+On the other hand, for $n\geq3$, it is clear that $H_{ij}\neq A_{ij}$.
 We note that the elasticity of substitution was originally introduced by J.R.
 Hicks \cite{HIC} in case of two inputs for the purpose of analyzing changes in the income shares of labor and capital.
-A twice differentiable production function $f$ with nowhere zero first partial derivatives is said to satisfy the CES (constant elasticity of substitution) property if there is a nonzero real constant $\sigma$ such that